skorokithakis/stavros-notes/content/drone-stuff/ardupilot-setup-checklist.md

 - [ ] Set `COMPASS_ENABLE=0` if you don't have a compass, otherwise calibrate it (not detailed here).
 - [ ] Set `TERRAIN_ENABLE=0` to get rid of the terrain warning.
 - [ ] Set the board orientation with `AHRS_TRIM_Y` and check that FBWA mode flies level.
+- [ ] If you don't use logging, set `LOG_BACKEND_TYPE=0`.
-- [ ] Check the preflight errors to warn on.
-For example, if you don't have an SD card, disable the "logging" preflight item.
+- [ ] Check the preflight errors to warn on, though usually leaving it set to "all" is fine.
 - [ ] Set up the OSD (Mission Planner has a very nice UI for that).
 Keep in mind that ArduPilot's airspeed and windspeed estimation are quite good, so you may want to add those even if you don't have an airspeed sensor.
 You may also want to set up multiple screens, I use a potentiometer to switch between the four different screens of the OSD:
   -  One with everything on (for debugging), which is also set as the `OSD_ARM_SCR`/`OSD_DSARM_SCR`.
   -  One with the artificial horizon, system messages and some basic info like RSSI, battery, ground speed and altitude.